 West Highland / Tennyson Street

-Tennyson Street is The Highlands' creative-commercial corridor — a 10-block stretch between 38th and 46th avenues lined with independent bookstores, galleries, restaurants, and shops that define the neighborhood's artsy-but-approachable identity.
+Tennyson Street is The Highlands' creative-commercial corridor, a 10-block stretch between 38th and 46th avenues lined with independent bookstores, galleries, restaurants, and shops that define the neighborhood's artsy-but-approachable identity.
 BookBar (half bookstore, half wine bar) is the unofficial living room; Hops & Pie, Biju's Little Curry Shop, and a revolving gallery scene fill the rest.
 Residential blocks east and west of Tennyson are a mix of 1900s–1950s bungalows, Craftsman cottages, and newer infill townhomes.
 Western blocks near Sloan's Lake command premium prices for lake and mountain views.
-More affordable than LoHi or Upper Highlands, West Highland draws younger buyers, artists, and families who want walkable commercial streets without the density of downtown-adjacent living.
+More affordable than LoHi or Upper Highlands, West Highland's walkable commercial streets offer neighborhood character without the density of downtown-adjacent living.

-- Tennyson Street commercial district (40+ shops, restaurants, galleries)
+- Tennyson Street commercial district (40+ independent shops and restaurants)

 Nearby Schools